-This is where you may set up each individual tax rate, as necessary, which is applicable for the products you are selling.
+This is where you may set up each individual tax rate, as necessary, which is applicable to the products you are selling.
 You will need to set up as many taxes as you are going to collect at the point of sale.
 This can range from just one tax to several depending on local taxing legislation.

 Please refer to our Tax Set Up manual page for a full list of instructions to get your taxes set up.

-Setting up Taxes:
+Setting up Taxes

-Before you set up your taxes, you will want to set up an economic zone to learn how to do so please refer to our Economic zone manual page.
+Before you set up your taxes, you will want to set up an Economic Zone.
+To learn how to do so, please refer to our Economic Zone manual page.

 Each tax applies to one economic zone.